 Security Officer Training Programs and Courses

 Security officers provide protective services that help to deter crime, ensure safety and enforce laws.
 Traditionally security officer training has been provided on-the-job with no universal standards.
-However, as the need for security officers with specialized skills has increased, a growing number of states have implemented formal training standards and are requiring officers to become licensed.
+A growing number of states have implemented formal training standards and are requiring officers to become licensed.

 Training Requirements and Recommendations

 Generally, security officers are required to be at least 18 years old and have a clean criminal record.
 Some security firms have little to no minimum educational requirements and provide on-the-job training tailored to the position.
 However, most states are now requiring security officers to complete formal training courses before becoming licensed.

 Formal training can be completed through state-approved on-the-job training programs offered by employers or through courses offered at community colleges and local career centers.
 During their training, security officers develop skills in observation, first aid, investigative techniques, loss prevention and crisis management.

 Armed security officers are required to complete additional training courses to develop skills in firearm safety and appropriate use of force with a deadly weapon.
 Officers become familiar with laws and liabilities associated with the use of a firearm.
 Additional training is also needed for security officers seeking employment in specialty areas like airports, nuclear power plants and gaming surveillance.